danielmarschall/necropolis/README.md

 It was developed in DarkBASIC and published as Freeware on some DarkBASIC Demo CDs.

-In 2025, I have ported the game to DarkBASIC Professional and fixed a BUNCH of bugs and problems, and also implemented some small improvements, such as showing the current level in the HUD.
+In 2025, I have ported the game to DarkBASIC Professional and fixed a BUNCH of bugs and problems, and also implemented some small improvements, such as showing the current level in the HUD and implementing a launcher to choose the screen resolution and window mode.

 ![Game Title](game-title.png)